 - Arnica: This is an anti-inflammatory oil that reduces pain as well.
 It heals the muscles quicker, improves blood circulation, and strengthens your body.

 - Olive oil: Olive oil is anti-inflammatory thanks to its phenolic compounds.
-Don’t dilute olive oil but just heat it a little bit, let it cool down to lukewarm temperature, and apply on the
+Don’t dilute olive oil but just heat it a little bit, let it cool down to lukewarm temperature, and apply on the affected area.

 - Lemongrass oil: Lemongrass oil is famously used to reduce pain in arthritic patients.
 For ankle sprains, you can either apply it as is or mix it with olive oil in the ratio of 1:4.